 Many skydivers forget that the most important part of the skydive is getting the landing right.

-Canopy piloting courses are not just for swooping, in recent years, introductory level canopy control courses have become an integral part of the sport, and it’s a good idea to register for one as soon as you have the chance.
-These courses give students a better grasp of how best to fly the smaller canopy you may now be using, how to land it better, and includes videos of your landings to help you work on how to improve them.
+Canopy piloting training is not just for swooping, in recent years, introductory level canopy control courses have become an integral part of the sport.
+Canopy coaching can give students a better grasp of how best to fly the smaller canopy and how to land it better.
+Check out our external coaches page where we have Canopy Piloting specialists available to coach you and who offer regular courses.

 Your next step is to freefly – if you want to – it’s common for skydivers to rush into freeflying without understanding that having a good solid grasp of basic FS skills is essential if you want to change orientation – any good freefly coach will support this.